ttencate/aoc2016/10_pascal/README.md

 order in which we run their instructions matters.
 It could even be that a bot receives more than two values; I'm going to assume that this doesn't happen.

 Lack of array push, pop and find operations makes the code a lot longer than it should have been.
 Proper set support would also have been nice, but unfortunately there's no way to count the number of elements in a set in Free Pascal.
 And why is there no built-in array sort procedure?
 Fortunately I'm sorting only two values.

+For the second part, hardly any modifications were needed.
+The biggest issue was that the `integer` type is signed 16 bits, which was too small to contain the output.

+In conclusion, Pascal is not a language I'd like to use again.
+Basic amenities are missing, and although it contains some good ideas, it hasn't kept up with the times.